jpizzzel/ee31_websocket_page/README.md

 or you can connect to the class WebSocket server.

+## WS URL

+Use ws://34.28.153.91 for running with class WS

+Use ws://localhost:8080 for running locally with docker container

 **EE31 Project Team**
 - **Jonah** - **Paul** - **Michael** - **Daniel**